wp-plugins/frontpage-slideshow/readme.txt

 &lt;a href="/images/me2.png" rel="lightbox" title="This is image caption">&lt;img src="/images/me2.png" width="80" height="80" alt="This is image title" />&lt;/a>
 [/FrontpageSlideshow]`

+You can use this shortcode into a Text Widget to display the slideshow into the sidebar

+=== Inserting the slideshow anywhere into your text ===

+You can insert the slideshow anywhere you want by inserting the following php code where you want it to be displayed :
+`<?php echo do_shortcode('[FrontpageSlideshow]'); ?>`
+Note that you can use all the features that shortcodes offers : for example, you can specify an alternative content (as the example before) this way.

+Note that FrontpageSlideshow modifies the normal Text Widget and allow you to use all the shortcodes in Text Widget.

 If you need a new functionality, you can ask for it by contacting the author directly or by posting a feature request on related forum on wordpress.org website.
 If those functionnlity can't wait, consider making a donation.